Roll into the Water

 Roll over mat

-Start with a regular somersault on the knees on land.
-Then practice on a mat placed in the water, first on the knees and then on the feet.
-Use the mat as a soft starting platform at the pool's edge and practice the forward roll directly into the water, first from the knees and then from the feet.
-Finally, remove the mat.
-In a dive, the feet must pass over the body, similar to a forward roll with less rotation and extended arms.
-Mastery of the forward roll is therefore essential for learning to dive.
+Start with a somersault on the knees on land, then on a mat placed in the water — first from the knees, then from the feet.
+Next, use the mat as a soft platform at the pool's edge and roll directly into the water; finally remove the mat.
+In a dive the feet must pass over the body, like a forward roll with less rotation and extended arms — mastering the roll is essential for learning to dive.

 Opened too early

-Many children feel uncomfortable when their feet are positioned above the rest of their body during a roll.
-As a result, they often want to stop halfway through and open up the roll prematurely.
-This usually causes them to either revert to their starting position or flop onto the water flat on their stomach like a plank.
-To avoid such mishaps, the exercise should be gradually introduced, starting with somersaults.
+Many children feel uncomfortable with their feet above their body and open up the roll too early, either reverting to the starting position or landing flat on their stomach.
+To avoid this, introduce the exercise gradually, starting with somersaults.